-This section is about your benefits for medical care and services.
+This section is about your benefits for medical care.
 These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare Part B prescription drugs.
-In some cases, different rules apply to a request for a Part B prescription drugs are different for medical care items and services.
+In some cases, different rules apply to a request for a Part B prescription drug.
+In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.